ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer. Use the menu to see other pages.

 A new class of drugs called PARP inhibitors is approved to maintain remission in women whose ovarian/fallopian tube/peritoneal cancer has completely responded to their initial chemotherapy and the disease is in a “clinical remission.”
 PARP inhibitors are a type of targeted therapy (see “Targeted therapy” above).

-Niraparib (Zejula), olaparib (Lynparza), and rucaparib (Rubraca) are PARP inhibitors that are U.S. Food and Drug Administration (FDA)-approved targeted therapies used for women with ovarian/fallopian tube/peritoneal cancer.
+Niraparib (Zejula), olaparib (Lynparza), and rucaparib (Rubraca) are PARP inhibitors that are FDA-approved targeted therapies used for women with ovarian/fallopian tube/peritoneal cancer.
 These drugs are used to maintain a clinical remission after chemotherapy and are also approved to treat women whose disease has recurred (see “Drug treatment for recurrent ovarian/fallopian tube/peritoneal cancer” below).
 They are effective in patients who carry a BRCA mutation and those who do not carry the mutation.
 The advantage of these PARP inhibitors is that they can be taken by mouth, and the drugs are taken daily and generally well tolerated.

 Another type of targeted therapy that is approved to maintain a clinical remission is a group of drugs that target blood vessel growth in tumors, so-called anti-vascular growth factor blockers.
 The drug in this type that is approved maintenance treatment for ovarian/fallopian tube/peritoneal cancer is bevacizumab (Avastin).
 Bevacizumab, which is given by vein, is also approved for treatment of women with these cancers that recur after chemotherapy.